-Waldie, a Democrat, was the representative for California's 14th congressional district from 1965 to 1974.
+Waldie was the representative for California’s 14th congressional district and was a Democrat.
+He served from 1965 to 1974.

 Waldie is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).